marc0der/play-scala-gradle-template/README.md

-# Example Play Java Application Using Gradle
+# Example Play Scala Application Using Gradle

+This is the Scala flavour of the existing [Java template](https://github.com/simonharrer/play-java-gradle-example) by @simonharrer.

 Starting with Gradle 3.1, Play 2.5.x is (partially) supported.
 But there are no examples how to use Play 2.5.x with Gradle 3.1.
 This project closes the gap by providing such an example.

-You can simply run it by executing `./gradlew --continous runPlayBinary` on the command line.
+You can simply run it by executing `./gradlew -t runPlayBinary` on the command line.

+## Production Deployment

+Build a production deployable with `./gradlew stage`.
+Don't forget to change `play.crypto.secret` in the `conf/application.conf` before building the deployable.

 ## Changes from default activator Application